holochain/docs-pages/src/pages/references/enable-holo.md

 #### Sign-up, sign-in, sign-out

 Users derive application-specific keys directly in Chaperone using their email and password.
-This is done directly in the iFrame provided by the Chaperone connection manager that the application developer can customise and must invoke somewhere in their user flow:
+This is done directly in the iframe provided by the Chaperone connection manager, which the application developer can customize and must invoke somewhere in their user flow:

 ```typescript
 client.signUp();
 client.signIn();
 ```

-Since AdminWebsocket functionality is handled via Envoy, Holo distinguishes between "Sign-up" and "Log-in" based on whether a cell needs to be installed for the user.
+Since AdminWebsocket functionality is handled via Envoy, a service running on Holo hosts that handles the provisioning of hApps, Holo decides whether to show a "sign-up" or "log-in" form based on whether a cell needs to be provisioned for the user.

 This also means that developers cannot assume that calls such as `.agent_info()` are immediately available at first.